This is HSE's advice for businesses to manage the risks of COVID-19 in the workplace, based on HSC's general public health principles.

 Conditions of exemptions

-- Exemption certificates are valid for a limited period, which will be stated on the certificate, and a another application is required if a further exemption is required.
+- 3. Exemption certificates are valid for a limited period, which will be stated on the certificate, and another application is required if a further exemption is required.

-- The equipment, installation or appliance must be kept in a safe condition and good working order, even where an exemption from inspection, testing or thorough examination is granted.
+- 5. Where an exemption from inspection, testing or thorough examination is granted, the equipment, installation or appliance must continue to be kept in a safe condition and good working order.

 How to apply for an exemption